The Getty

 Unmerging

-If, in spite of all precautions, you mistakenly merge the wrong records and you notice this error immediately, you may click "unmerge" from the menu.
-If some time has passed before you've noticed the mistake, if you are uncertain how to do this, or have any doubt about the "unmerge," consult with your supervisor before doing anything.
+If, in spite of all precautions, you mistakenly merge the wrong records and you notice this error immediately, you should be able to perform an "unmerge" (this is a function in VCS).
+If some time has passed before you've noticed the mistake, unmerging may have to be done in stages, and with great care.

 2.3